 Clicks to your website are probably going to be around 0.50-2% of your pins, in my experience.
 So if you have 1000 pins, you likely get 5-20 clicks to your website per day.
 You can increase this by repinning a lot so people are constantly being reshown your old pins with your links in them.
 Basically, the more active your are, the better your profile should do and the more clicks to your website you will get.

-Hopefully this guide gives you some ideas as to how you can use Pinterest to get traffic to your website.
+Hopefully this guide gives you some ideas as to getting traffic from Pinterest.

 It does take time, but really is pretty simple to follow this strategy and use Pinterest.
 Once you get used to just quickly pinning stuff and following people each day, it just becomes routine and you can do it in under 15 minutes.
 The results seem small at first, but I recommend sticking with it for a month or so.
 At that point you should have 1,000 followers and be gaining more and more followers and repins each day.
 As mentioned, it really builds exponentially, and before long you should be getting a decent amount of traffic from Pinterest, all for very little work each day.